 Dandelions and wild violets are some of the first blooms of spring.
-Wouldn’t it be lovely to preserve that beautiful freshness to remind you the wonders of spring even in the middle of the bleakest winter
+Wouldn’t it be lovely to preserve that beautiful freshness to remind you of the wonders of spring even in the middle of the bleakest winter?

 How about other beautiful flowers such as peonies, lilacs, lavender, and bee balm?

-You may already be cultivating these beautiful flowers for the lovely fragrance and beautiful blossoms, but did you know you can also turn them into pretty and delicious jellies?
+You may already be cultivating these beautiful flowers for their lovely fragrance and beautiful blossoms, but did you know you can also turn them into pretty and delicious jellies?